AdityaLab/MM-TSFlib/README.md

     <img src="https://github.com/AdityaLab/MM-TSFlib/blob/main/lib_overview_00.png" width="500">
 </div>

+:triangular_flag_on_post:**News** (2024.08) We have largely extanded text modeling approaches, now supporting open-source models (LLAMA2, LLAMA3, GPT2, BERT, GPT2M, GPT2L, GPT2XL), any closed-source models, as well as small models trained from scratch (e.g., Doc2Vec).
+You can specify the model using the `--llm_model` option.

+:triangular_flag_on_post:**News** (2024.08) We now support enhancing inter-modal interactions using an attention mechanism by setting `--pool_type` to attention.

+:triangular_flag_on_post:**News** (2024.08) We have significantly cleaned up the code and written detailed documentation for usage.

 :triangular_flag_on_post:**News** (2024.06)  Preprocessing functions and preprocessed data to speed up the training process will be released soon